AlgebraicJulia/Semagrams.jl/docs/src/index.md

 This is the hardest part, and only has to be done when you are adding a *new* type of semagram; if you are using one of the semagrams supplied by this library (by `using Semagrams.Examples`) or another library, you can skip step 1.

 First of all, you have to make an acset.
-If you don't know how to do this, I can't help you; you gotta read the Catlab docs.
+Documentation for this can be found in [Catlab](https://algebraicjulia.github.io/Catlab.jl/dev/apis/categorical_algebra/#Acsets).

 We will use the running examples of *Labeled Directed Port Graphs* and *Reaction Nets*.
 These have the schemas